Deploying Alpen smart contracts

 1. Compile the contract: forge build

 For the next step, you need a wallet that has an option to view your private key.
 The Alpen CLI does not have an option to view the private key for the Alpen wallet created.
-You can view the private key using a tool similar to this: https://iancoleman.io/bip39/.
-The tool requires you to enter your wallet seed phrase.
-Select Ethereum as Coin.
-Then select the private key corresponding to the derivation path m/44'/60'/0'/0/0.
+You can view the private key associated with a BIP39 seed passphrase using cast wallet private-key commands in Foundry.
+See the official Foundry documentation for more information.

 1. Before we deploy the contract, we need to make sure we are running an Alpen client or can connect to the Alpen network.
-Add the following to a .env file:
+Add the following lines to a .env file in your project folder:

 And run source .env to load those in the shell session.